 (RTMC, Stellafane, etc.)

-School Star PartiesDuring the school year, TVS will conduct star parties for teachers and their students at their school.
-We also do star parties for other groups, such at Boy and Girl Scouts.
-If you are interested in the club coming to your school, send an e-mail to
+School Outreach Star PartiesDuring the school year, TVS will conduct outreach star parties for teachers and the students at their school.
+We also do outreach star parties for other groups, such as Boy and Girl Scouts.
+If you are interested in the club coming to your school, send an e-mail to the star party .

 Check our home page for any upcoming star parties.